typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 ### Parsing an Entire Directory

-Similar to the full transformation step, you need to specify the `ExecutionContexts` to use for blocking IO and parallel processing:
+Similar to the full transformation step, you need to specify the `ContextShift` and `Blocker` to use for blocking IO and parallel processing:

-    implicit val processingContext: ContextShift[IO] =
+    implicit val cs: ContextShift[IO] =
       IO.contextShift(ExecutionContext.global)

+    val blocker = Blocker.liftExecutionContext(
+      ExecutionContext.fromExecutor(Executors.newCachedThreadPool())
+    )

+These will then be used to build a parallel parser instance:

-    val blockingContext: ContextShift[IO] =
+    val parser = Parser
-      IO.contextShift(ExecutionContext
-        .fromExecutor(Executors.newCachedThreadPool()))
+      .of(Markdown)
+      .io(blocker)
+      .parallel[IO]
+      .build

-You can then obtain a tree instance from a parser:
+Finally, you can obtain a tree instance from the parser:

-    val tree: IO[DocumentTreeRoot] = laika.io.Parallel(Parser.of(Markdown))
+    val tree: IO[DocumentTreeRoot] = parser
-      .build(processingContext, blockingContext)
       .fromDirectory("source")
       .parse

-The tree instance is of type `DocumentTree` which gives you access to all documents, templates and subdirectories contained in the parsed directory.
+The tree instance is of type `DocumentTreeRoot` which gives you access to all documents, templates and subdirectories contained in the parsed directory.